tothpeter/hobby-time-manager/README.md

 ### Backend
 - [Git repo](https://github.com/tothpeter/hobby-time-manager-api)
 - The backend is a Rails 5 API only app
-- It uses the [JSON API](http://jsonapi.org/) recommendation
+- It uses the [JSON API](http://jsonapi.org/) recommendation for formatting the JSON output

 ### Frontend
 - [Git repo](https://github.com/tothpeter/hobby-time-manager-client)
-- The frontend is an Ember JS app with bootstrap and sass
+- The frontend is an Ember JS app with Bootstrap and SASS

 ## Features of the app
 - Users can create an account and log in